 Install Sufficient Fire Protection Equipment

-Fire protection equipment includes but not limited to a fire extinguisher, fire hose reels, fire detection and suppression systems, and passive fire solutions such as fire doors Sydney.
+Fire protection equipment includes but not limited to a fire extinguisher, fire hose reels, fire detection and suppression systems, and passive fire solutions such as fire doors in Sydney.
 When planning on the best suitable fire protection solution, these things should be considered: